inmanta/inmanta-core/docs/language.rst

 The basic primitive types are ``string``, ``number`` or ``bool``.

 Constrained primitive types can be derived from the basic primitive type with a typedef statement.
-Constrained primitive types add additional constraints to the basic primitive type with either a Python regex or a logical condition.
+Constrained primitive types add additional constraints to the basic primitive type with either a Python regex or a logical :ref:`condition<lang-conditions>`.
 The name of the constrained primitive type must not collide with the name of a variable or type in the same lexical scope.

 .. code-block:: antlr